rud72k/rud72k.github.io/_posts/2014-11-28-markdown-and-html.md

 title: Markdown and HTML
 ---

-Jekyll supports the use of [Markdown](http://daringfireball.net/projects/markdown/syntax) with inline HTML tags which makes it easier to quickly write posts with Jekyll, without having to worry too much about text formatting.
+Jeykll supports the use of [Markdown](http://daringfireball.net/projects/markdown/syntax) with inline HTML tags which makes it easier to quickly write posts with Jekyll, without having to worry too much about text formatting.
 A sample of the formatting follows.

 Tables have also been extended from Markdown: